 All students are bound by the Houston ISD Code of Student Conduct, which is available online and available in hard copy by request.
-All teacher, students, and parents/guardians have access to the Academic honesty in the Diploma Programme.
+All teachers, students, and parents/guardians have access to the Academic Honesty Policy in the Diploma Programme.